 The inside of the building is fully carpeted.
 As Clarence House is an historic building, the floors may be uneven and visitors should take care.

 There are benches at the entrance but there is no seating inside the House.
-Chairs can be provided on request.
 Visitors are welcome to use walking sticks or folding stools with seat attachments, provided that they have rubber stoppers.

 Assistance dogs are welcome and water is available on request.

 The shop is located at the end of the visit.
 There is a slight ramp at the entrance and the flooring is carpet.